Guavalines/my_own_blog_app/README.md

 # Description
-This is personal blog I developed to display my portfolio and tech-related articles I've written.
+This is a personal blog I developed to display my portfolio and tech-related articles I've written.

 # Features
 - User accounts and CRUD for comments